leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

                        ⋮
 </pre>

-But functions are just a special case of *relation*.
+But functions are just a special case of *relation*, which may relate one input to multiple outputs.
 While all functions are relations, not all relations are functions.
 When we enumerate a relation that is not a function, each input may appear on the left column multiple times.
-For example, we can define a relation called `⇨` to represent moves in Peg Solitaire:
+For example, we can define a relation called `⇨` to model moves in Peg Solitaire:

 <pre markdown="1">
 <strong>        board                       (⇨ board)</strong>